 When Art Theft Becomes Art Itself

 When you ask him how as a policeman he got started in art, Charlie will politely correct your perception.
-"It's the other way around.
-I am an artist first and then a policeman," he states with a refreshing mix of artistic exhuberance and sensibility that emits only from those who are clearly established 'in their element'.
-Actually, artist Charlie is a police sergeant, an art theft investigator and art loss consultant as well, formally speaking,"as the director of Unitel's Art Recovery Consultancy division, Charles Sabba has CONCENTRATED on some of the world's major art theft mysteries, not as law enforcement, but more akin to the enigmatic world of intelligence operatives And this particular art theft consultant has done just that.
-On May 16th at 8pm Charles Sabba will seamlessly blend both careers and present to the public some behind-the-scenes insight on the search for the thieves via The Gardner Museum Heist Exhibition-lecture at the Salmagundi Club in NYC.
+“It’s the other way around.
+I am an artist first and then a policeman,” he states with a refreshing mix of artistic exuberance and sensibility that emits only from those who are clearly established ‘in their element’.
+Actually, artist Charlie is a police sergeant, an art theft investigator and art loss consultant as well, formally speaking.
+Even though he’s worked on some of the largest art theft cases in human history, which is an unusual offshoot of the crime solving industry to begin with, leave it to an artist to take things to a whole new level.
+And this particular art theft consultant has done just that.
+On May 16th at 8pm Charles Sabba will seamlessly blend both careers and present to the public some behind-the-scenes insight on the search for the thieves via The Gardner Museum Heist Exhibition-Lecture at the Salmagundi Club in NYC.